 The Energy Conservation Act (EnEG), the Energy Conservation Ordinance (EnEV) and the Renewable Energies Heat Act (EEWärmG) regulate the same subject matter: energy for buildings.
-In the next legislative period, existing regulations are to be harmonised and simplified with the introduction of the Buildings Energy Act which will be amending the Energy Conservation Legislation.
+In the current legislative period, existing regulations are beeing harmonised and simplified with the introduction of the Buildings Energy Act which will be amending the Energy Conservation Legislation.

 Energy Conservation Act

 The Energy Conservation Act (EnEG) creates the legal framework to promote energy transition in the buildings sector.
 It serves to implement Federal Government decisions on the energy concept and the energy transition and is based on European guidelines ( ).
 The last amendment entered into force on 13 July 2013.

 The Energy Conservation Act (Energieeinsparungsgesetz [EnEG])